-It looks like Apple’s next-gen 5G iPhone 12 may launch on time after all.
-A new report from Bloomberg notes that despite recent reports indicating otherwise, Apple is still on track to release its new iPhone in the fall.
+The next-gen 5G Apple iPhone 12 may launch on time after all, despite recent reports indicating otherwise.
+So Apple fans can breathe a collective sigh of relief: The company is still on track to release its new iPhone in the fall.

 Recently, Nikkei Asian Review reported that Apple was considering delaying the new device due to supply chain constraints and concern around customers actually wanting to buy new iPhone models.
-The report mentioned that Apple was still debating whether or not to launch the device at its normal annual fall iPhone event, and that a final decision was expected by May.
+That report mentioned that Apple was still debating whether to launch the device at its normal annual fall iPhone event, and that a final decision was expected by May.

-The new report notes that indicates that Foxconn, which is a major Apple supplier, is getting back on track production-wise.
+A new report from Bloomberg indicates that Foxconn, which is a major Apple supplier, is getting back on track production-wise.
 Specifically, the report mentions that 5G capabilities remain on schedule for a fall launch, partly because of the fact that mass production wasn’t set to begin until the summer anyway.